CloudLabsAI-Azure/Azure-HPC/implementing_Azure_HPC_OnDemand_platform_Lab_v1.6.md

 ### Task 2: Retrieve test data and run a flow job

-1. On the lab computer, in the browser window displaying the Code Server, in the Terminal pane, from the prompt **[clusteradmin@hb120v3-1 ~]$**, run the following commands to download test data:
+1. On the lab computer, in the browser window displaying the Code Server, in the Terminal pane, from the prompt **[clusteradmin@execute-x ~]$**, run the following commands to download test data:

    ```bash
    cd /lustre